vukbgit/simplex/README.md

        }
     }

-Create the composer project running on command line in the root folder:
+Create the Composer project running on command line in the root folder:

-        composer create-project
+        Composer create-project

 Simplex will:

-* install the required composer libraries (including itself)
+* install the required Composer libraries (including itself)
 * copy in the root directory some files
 * make symlinks in the root directory to some shell scripts
 * build the filesystem structure for the local application with some ready draft files